mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 miniaml clours used for the background ie balck, white grey yellow

-header should have a background of manchester shyline
+header should have a background of manchester skyline

-should include trendy pictures of styreeetware
+should include trendy pictures of street wear

 should be aethetically pleasing and functional